 Retail trade in the Czech Republic jumped by 13.2 percent year-on-year in November of 2021, following an upwardly revised 6 percent rise in the previous month and beating market expectations of an 11.8 percent gain.
 It was the strongest growth in retail activity since at least January of 2001.
 Sales increased for non-food products (23.0 percent vs 10.1 percent in October) and automotive fuel (8.8 percent vs 15.3) but decreased for food (-0.1 percent vs -2.4 percent).
 On a seasonally adjusted monthly basis, retail sales fell by 1 percent, after an upwardly revised 1.7 percent rise in the prior month. source: Czech Statistical Office

 Retail Sales YoY in Czech Republic averaged 3.66 percent from 2001 until 2021, reaching an all time high of 14.70 percent in October of 2001 and a record low of -9.60 percent in April of 2020.
 This page provides - Czech Republic Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Retail Sales YoY in Czech Republic is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Czech Republic to stand at 6.80 in 12 months time.
-In the long-term, the Czech Republic Retail Sales YoY is projected to trend around 4.00 percent in 2020, according to our econometric models.
+Retail Sales YoY in Czech Republic is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Czech Republic Retail Sales YoY is projected to trend around 2.20 percent in 2023 and 3.80 percent in 2024, according to our econometric models.